How to Turn Off Automatic App Updates in iOS 7

 Use Automatic Updates from Wi-Fi Only

 If you’d prefer to leave automatic updating on for wi-fi only while preventing it from happening over a cellular data connection, you can do that too with a simple adjustment within the “iTunes & App Store” settings: simply keep Automatic Downloads “Updates” toggled to ON, but toggle “Use Cellular Data” to OFF.
 Unless you have an unlimited cellular data plan with your iPhone or iPad, it’s probably a good idea to keep cellular data updating completely off.
+You can make similar precise adjustments to apps data usage habits within the Cellular Data Usage Settings.

 Will this Stop the Random Blue Dots Next to App Names?